go-skynet/localai-website/content/models/_index.en.md

 <br>
 </h1>

-The model gallery is a curated collection of models created by the community and tested with [LocalAI](https://github.com/go-skynet/LocalAI).
+The model gallery is a curated collection of models configurations for [LocalAI](https://github.com/go-skynet/LocalAI).

-LocalAI to ease out installations of models provide a way to preload models on start and downloading them in runtime.
-You can set models manually, or use the API to configure, download and verify the model assets.
+LocalAI to ease out installations of models provide a way to preload models on start and downloading and installing them in runtime.
+You can install models manually by copying them over the `models` directory, or use the API to configure, download and verify the model assets for you.

-We encourage contributions to the gallery!
-However, please note that if you are submitting a pull request (PR), we cannot accept PRs that include URLs to models based on LLaMA or models with licenses that do not allow redistribution.
-Nevertheless, you can submit a PR with the configuration file without including the downloadable URL.

 {{% notice note %}}
-Not all models in this list provides URLs to download model.
-This is due to unclear LICENSE permissions of models.

-You can find however most of the models on huggingface (https://huggingface.co/), searching for the models name and "ggml".
+The models in this gallery are not directly maintained by LocalAI.
+If you find a model that is not working, please open an issue on the model gallery repository.
 {{% /notice %}}

+{{% notice note %}}
+You might not find all the models in this gallery.
+Automated CI updates the gallery automatically.
+You can find however most of the models on huggingface (https://huggingface.co/).
+{{% /notice %}}

 ## How to install a model

+You can install a model in runtime, while the API is running and it is started already, or before starting the API by preloading the models.

-To install a model you will need to use the `/models/apply` LocalAI API endpoint.
+To install a model in runtime you will need to use the `/models/apply` LocalAI API endpoint.

 <details>